 Applications open in September 2020.

 Along with your application, we require at least one reference.
 Please send the link to the online reference form to someone who may offer a recommendation on your behalf.
 Acceptable references include a teacher, coach, supervisor, manager, employer, mentor, or the like.
 Family members and peers are not acceptable references.
 Before you are able to schedule your interview, we need to receive at least one recommendation form on each participant’s behalf.

-Acceptance is based on demonstrated leadership ability in previous summers, positive recommendations, promptness and professionalism during the application process, including timely completion of all forms and a strong interview performance.
+Acceptance is based on demonstrated leadership ability in previous summers, positive recommendations, promptness, and professionalism during the application process, including timely completion of all forms and strong interview performance.
 Preference is given to campers finishing 11th grade.